 - Mismatch between unit size and building’s cooling needs

 - Compressor failure

 - Leaky ductwork

 - Damaged thermostat

-Your AC unit is designed to last between 7 and 13 years.
+Your HVAC system is designed to last between 7 and 13 years.
 Some units are designed to be more energy-efficient than others.
 Some units don’t have freon or other harmful refrigerants anymore.
 There are new types of refrigerants that do the same job without hurting the environment.
-Each unit needs annual service and cleaning so it will live up to its lifetime.
+Each HVAC System needs preventive maintenance services and cleaning so it will live up to its lifetime.

 If you only occupy your home for part of the year, then your HVAC system should be set at a neutral temperature.
 The ideal solution is to leave the HVAC running, cool the home to 77-80 degrees, and have someone periodically check on the house.
 This solution will generate an electric bill during your absence, but it will prevent mold from building up due to the high humidity that we typically have in Florida during the hurricane season (which runs from June to November).